 Guidelines for Students

-Tell an adult you trust about every bullying incident.
+We are a telling school - Tell an adult you trust about every bullying incident.
 This is not telling tales.
 It is being responsible.

 Staying silent about an incident will only make it easier for the bully to repeat their actions.